Onoff (Irish band)

-Onoff, stylized as ONOFF, are a Rock Trio punk rock band from Dublin, Ireland.
+Onoff, stylized as ONOFF, are a Rock Trio punk rock band from Dublin, Ireland currently located in California.

-Onoff broke onto the Irish scene in 2002 with the release of their Hey Jack!
-You're Late! album, which reached number 7 in Irish Tower Chart.
-By then, Onoff had already played sold-out shows around Ireland prior to release which included shows in the Ambassador Theatre.
+Onoff broke onto the Irish scene in 2002 with the release of their album, Hey Jack!
+You're Late!, which reached number 7 in Irish Tower Chart.
+Onoff had already played sold-out shows around Ireland prior to the album's release which included shows in the Ambassador Theatre.

-Onoff's now-infamous live performances; which included getting fans on stage, fire-breathing finales, and even arriving on stage in coffins, landed them support slots with their own idols such as Fall Out Boy, Bad Religion, Funeral For a Friend and Therapy?, as well as a tour with Reel Big Fish.
+Onoff's now-infamous live performances, which included getting fans on stage, fire-breathing finales, and even arriving on stage in coffins, landed them support slots with bands such as Fall Out Boy, Bad Religion, Funeral For a Friend and Therapy?, as well as a tour with Reel Big Fish.

-2007 saw the band write and record their new album, play two sold-out Irish tours and a European tour with Dutch punk band De Heideroosjes.
-This year will see the Irish release of the first single from this new album.
-The band has been booked for a month-long European tour this March which will include some shows with Dropkick Murphys.
+In 2007, the band played two sold-out tours in Ireland for their new album, and a European tour with Dutch punk band De Heideroosjes.

 October 2008 saw Onoff release 70,000 copies of their debut European album Don't Take Our Word For It which put them on the cover of two major German music magazines, Stardust magazine, and OX Fanzine.
 The release was supported by eight headline tours of Germany, Netherlands, Belgium, Austria, Switzerland and France, and a summer 2009 European Festival Tour.
 The album was received unanimously well across the European media with raving reviews right across the board.

-In September 2009, Onoff was voted Best Unsigned Band in leading Irish Music Magazine HOTPRESS.
-The competition was a public vote.
+In September 2009, the public voted Onoff as Best Unsigned Band in Irish Music Magazine HOTPRESS.
 Onoff won a headline slot on the LIVE STAGE at the 2009 HOTPRESS MUSIC SHOW at the R.D.S Dublin.

 In 2013 the band relocated to America before the release of the video "Got That Feelin'", which was shot in Ireland in Dundalk, County Louth.

-Since moving to Sacramento California, ONOFF has built a strong fan base due to their energetic live shows and constant touring and momentum continues to gather speed.
-With multiple appearances on prime time TV and extensive airplay on major radio stations..
-REBORN was the band's first US album release and in its entirety was written, recorded and mixed in California.
+After multiple appearances on prime time TV and extensive airplay on major radio stations.
+REBORN was the band's first US album release and in its entirety was written, recorded, and mixed in California.
 "Keep that Fire Burning" is the opening track from the album and was released in April 2017, and was accompanied by a video shot at the bands H.Q featuring fans and friends.
 "Don't Look Surprised" is another track from the album and was voted fifth most requested song of 2017 on California rock radio station, 98 Rock.
 "Hayley" was the next release from REBORN and was accompanied by a reel compilation video of 2018/19 tour, covering the band's festival sets at City of Trees, Concerts in the Park and First Fest.